Anisha9886/Medical-Data-History/README.md

-# Medical-Data-History
+Hey everyone! 👋 Let me walk you through my Medical Data History project, where I worked with SQL to manage and analyze healthcare data. 🚑

-The Medical Data History project is all about using SQL to make sense of healthcare data!
-I built relational tables to track patient admissions and doctor assignments, set up foreign keys, and ran queries to uncover patient visit trends and doctor performance.
-It was exciting to see how SQL turns real-world medical data into actionable insights!
+The project is all about tracking patient admissions, doctor assignments, and building a structured database to make sense of medical records.
+I set up relational tables, established foreign key relationships, and ran some cool queries to answer questions like:

+🩺 Which doctors handle the most patients?
+📊 How often do patients return for follow-ups?
+📂 What are the most common admission reasons?

+It was exciting to see how SQL can make healthcare data more organized and useful.
+This project really helped me sharpen my database skills and showed how powerful SQL is in managing real-world data! 💻